Building fire sparks historic memories for Jacksonville natives

-JACKSONVILLE, Fla. - Flames ate away at a vacant building Wednesday in one of Jacksonville's historic areas off the Arlington Expressway.
+Flames ate away at a vacant building Wednesday in one of Jacksonville’s historic areas off Arlington Expressway.

 No one was hurt in the blaze. which sparked memories for some, including Katherine Thomas, who was at the scene.